Cell

 can also be used to insert or

-overwrite elements of a cell array.
-The following code inserts the
+overwrite elements of a CA. The following code inserts the

 scalar